anton-isidore/articles/articles/big-sadnesses-in-my-life/big-sadnesses-in-my-life.md

 1. Using small family run accomodations
 2. Doing remote check-in (you don't talk to any person) so it is hard to enforce the actual document check
+3. Motivate them to not ask question by paying with cash and not wanting the receipt